osho-20/osho-20/README.md

 <h2 align="center">🚀 Quick About Me</h2>

 <p align="center">
-  I'm a [Your Role/Title] with a passion for [Your Interests/Expertise].
+  I'm a Full-Stack Developer with a passion for Development.
   <br>
   Currently exploring [Current Learning Focus] and having a blast with [Another Interesting Topic]!
 </p>